CloudBop/authoring-gatsby-themes/readme.md

 > Setup and Boilerplate for gatsby themeing with workspaces

-Useful scripts
+Useful commands

 - yarn workspaces info

-run the site using  script below
+run the site using the events theme as a plugin script below

 - yarn workspace my-site develop

 remember to install deps using - yarn workspace workspacename add package

+Run the theme as a standalone site

+- yarn workspace not-plugin-gatsby-theme-events develop

 > gatsby, themes